sah-automation/sah-automation/README.md

 ### Email Marketing Automation
 N8N workflows designed to automate a multi-step cold email outreach campaign.
 It uses Google Sheets as a central tracking system and Gmail for deliverability.

-### AI Blog Automation
+### AI Wordpress Blog Automation

-Automated blog content generation and publishing system using AI and WordPress API.
+An advanced n8n workflow that automates the entire content lifecycle: from SEO-driven research and planning to professional writing, styled HTML formatting, and WordPress publishing.

-### Ecommerce Product Automation System
+### Woocommerce Product Automation System

 Large scale automation system that scrapes supplier product data, optimizes with AI, and publishes to WooCommerce using REST API.
+This system streamlines the process of extracting complex product details, including variations, attributes, and high-quality images.

 ### Google Maps Lead Generation Automation

-Lead scraping and enrichment system using Google Places API and AI data processing.
+An automated, end-to-end lead generation pipeline built on n8n.
+It intelligently sources business leads from Google Maps, conducts deep prospect research using Google Gemini, and verifies email deliverability via the Reoon API.

-### AI Voice Assistant (Vapi)
+### Ecommerce AI Voice Assistant

-Website AI assistant integrated with voice agent automation.
+An advanced AI-powered voice assistant designed for ecommerce store.
+This system leverages Vapi for high-fidelity voice interactions and n8n for robust backend automation, integrating directly with WooCommerce and multiple AI models.

 ## Tech Stack